odpi/egeria/open-metadata-implementation/admin-services/docs/user/configuring-the-view-services.md

 ## Retrieve the current configuration for the view services

-It is possible to retrieve the
+It is possible to retrieve the current configuration.

 ```
 GET {serverURLRoot}/open-metadata/admin-services/users/{adminUserId}/servers/{serverName}/view-services/configuration
 ```

 it is then possible to make changes to the configuration and save it back:

 ```
 POST {serverURLRoot}/open-metadata/admin-services/users/{adminUserId}/servers/{serverName}/view-services/configuration